kamitor/quarto_titlepages/README.md

 ---

 ### 📤 Automation Pipeline (In Progress)
-- [ ] Integrate Outlook for automatic email delivery of each report
+- [x] Integrate Outlook for automatic email delivery of each report
-- [ ] Add `.env` or config file for Outlook credentials and recipients
+- [!]
+Add `.env` or config file for Outlook credentials and recipients
-- [ ] Log all sent emails and failures to a local or shared log file
+- [x] Log all sent emails and failures to a local or shared log file
 - [ ] Allow optional delay between emails to avoid rate-limiting

 ---